justinwlin/Runpod-OpenLLM-Pod-and-Serverless/README.md

 ![alt text](GPU_POD.png)

 If you want to deploy on serverless it's super easy!
-Essentially copy the template but set the environment variable for the MODE to serverless:
+Essentially copy the template but set the environment variable for the MODE to serverless. **Check to make sure the model repository names match up** as I might update template names, or you might be using a different model.:

 ![alt text](SERVERLESS.png)